MukundSai7907/MNIST-GAN/README.md

 # MNIST-GAN
-A simple Generative Adversarial Network (GAN) using PyTorch for MNIST image generation
+A from scratch simple Generative Adversarial Network (GAN) using PyTorch for MNIST image generation